Criminal Defense in Orange County, FL

 DUI Defense in Orange County, FL

-Under Florida law, a person is guilty of driving under the influence if a person drives or is in actual physical control of a vehicle and the person:
+In other words, the prosecutor can show that a person is guilty of driving under the influence (DUI) if a person drives or is in actual physical control of a vehicle and the person:

-• Is under the influence of alcoholic beverages, any controlled substance set forth in s.
+• is under the influence of alcoholic beverages, any controlled substance set forth in s.
 877.111, F.S., or any substance controlled under ch.
-893, F.S., to the extent that the person’s normal faculties are impaired;
+893, F.S., to the extent that the person’s normal faculties are impaired; or

-• Has a breath-alcohol level of 0.08 or more grams of alcohol per 210 liters of breath.
+• a breath-alcohol level of 0.08 or more grams of alcohol per 210 liters of breath.

 Read more about DUI defense in Orange County, FL.